 I have done my homework on visiting Central America… years of it!
 We read blogs, watch you-tubers who have travelled before us, and we also develop our own methods of being safe.
 I have crossed my t’s and dotted my i’s so to speak.

 So below are the things you might consider for your full-time world travel adventures… some tips and tricks based on our findings and experiences.
+I also recommend you check this Just in Case Packing List… for some pro tips.

 Now when it comes to travel, we also take the most thorough option available.
 Just because!
+We have tried multiple different insurance packages.

 Travelling During Covid